Several EU nations halt UK flights, fearing virus variant

 ———

-Raf Casert in Brussels, Sylvia Hui in London and Karel Janicek in Prague contributed reporting.
+Hui reported from London.
+Raf Casert in Brussels and Karel Janicek in Prague contributed reporting.